The other branch of the U.S. government can be hard to understand and challenging to teach our kids about.

 SupremeCourt.gov is the online home of the Supreme Court.
 You can find the Court's calendar, transcripts of oral arguments, written opinions, information on Justices, the Court's history and traditions, and an FAQ page for practical information and interesting Court and Justice trivia.

 SupremeCourt.gov has a History and Traditions page that provides an in-depth look at the Court's history, interesting traditions and trivia, and online exhibitions of historical objects, documents, artwork, and photographs.

-SCOTUSblog is an unbiased news source of past, present, and upcoming Supreme Court cases, in-depth analysis, and other issues surrounding the Court.
+SCOTUSblog is a news source with the goal of unbiased coverage of past, present, and upcoming Supreme Court cases, in-depth analysis, and other issues surrounding the Court.

 Supreme Court Cases on Oyez